With around 470 zoological facilities licensed by the US Department of Agriculture, narrowing down a list of the best zoos in the US is tricky.

 - Animal Interaction: Go to the Spaulding Children’s Zoo petting yard, animal nursery, and playground, where you can go near many of the zoo’s animals, including baby miniature cows, llamas, and alpacas.

-- Tickets: Tickets range from $10 to $26, depending on date of visit.
+- Tickets: Tickets range from $10 to $32, depending on the date of your visit.

 - Opening Hours: The Zoo is open January 1st – December 31st (except Christmas Day) at 10am, but the closing time varies depending on the season.